Commercial Resupply Services: Awards

-Commercial Resupply Services phase 2 - Awards and flights flown

-When NASA issued the CRS-2 request for proposal (RFP) in September 2014, it received interest from five companies – Lockheed Martin Corporation (Lockheed Martin), Boeing, Orbital ATK, Sierra Nevada, and SpaceX.
+When NASA issued the Commercial Resupply Services phase 2 (CRS-2) request for proposal (RFP) in September 2014, it received interest from five companies: Lockheed Martin, Boeing, Orbital ATK, Sierra Nevada, and SpaceX.
 NASA made a competitive range determination to remove Boeing and Lockheed Martin.

-Orbital ATK, Sierra Nevada, and SpaceX were awarded CRS-2 contracts in January 2016 with initial task orders awarded in June 2016.
-Each of the three companies is guaranteed at least six (6) cargo missions under the CRS-2 contract.
+Orbital ATK (later purchased by Northrop Grumman), Sierra Nevada, and SpaceX were awarded CRS-2 contracts in January 2016 with initial task orders awarded in June 2016.
+Each of the three companies is guaranteed at least six cargo missions under the CRS-2 contract.
 As of December 2017, NASA had awarded $2.6 billion on three contracts with a combined, not-to-exceed value of $14 billion.
 NASA officials explained that selecting three companies rather than two for CRS-2 increases cargo capabilities and ensures more redundancy in the event of a contractor failure or schedule delay.

 The CRS-2 flights commenced in November 2019 with the launch of Cygnus NG-12 mission.

 Inside-cargo is typically transported to and from the space station in "the form factor of single Cargo Transfer Bag Equivalent (CTBE) [which is the] unit for size of bag used to transport cargo from visiting vehicles, such as SpaceX Dragon, Northrop Grumman Cygnus, or JAXA H-II Transfer Vehicle (HTV).
 The bags are sized at 19 × 16.25 × 9 in and limited in transport mass to 60 lb each.
 CTBE units are also used to price, and charge, commercial users of US Orbital Segment stowage space.